wd5gnr/1802UNO/readme.md

 You can "LOad" through the ROM but it won't change the contents

-You can load ETOPS in rom (see http://www.elf-emulation.com/software/rctops.html) By default the IDIOT/4 monitor is in ROM (see below) TO run it put C0 80 00 at location 0 to jump to it.
+You can load ETOPS in rom (see http://www.elf-emulation.com/software/rctops.html) By default a HiLo game is in ROM (see below)
+TO run it put C0 80 00 at location 0 to jump to it.
 Note it uses RAM at 03FF.
 On power up (but not reset) the first 3 bytes of RAM initialize to C0 80 00.